Chapter 8:

 She looked down at her feet, and sure enough, there was a yellow hazard line a few centimeters in front of her shoes.

-The frame was made of dull metal with various smooth conduits and cables snaking through the gaps in its exterior.
-There was a small door at the front and a polyvinyl window that had been cracked from some sort of impact.
-Audra could see its interior was covered in a soft foam-like material that surrounded an empty chair.
-It was illuminated with the faint glow of an LED light somewhere in its depths.
+The frame was made of dull metal with conduits and cables snaking through the gaps of its exterior.
+There was a small door at the front and a cracked polyvinyl window.
+Its interior was covered in a soft foam-like material around an empty chair.

 "Is that a cryosleep pod or something?"